-Out of an abundance of caution, any employee who does not meet the self-screening criteria for three or more consecutive days should follow applicable guidance for contact tracing, quarantine, and isolation, and must produce a doctor's note before returning to the workplace.
+Out of an abundance of caution, any employee who does not meet the self-screening criteria for three or more consecutive days should follow applicable guidance for contact tracing, quarantine and isolation, and must produce a doctor's note before returning to the workplace.

 Quarantine and Isolation.
-Any individual with a suspected or confirmed case of COVID-19 will be advised to isolate, regardless of vaccination status, pursuant to CDC guidelines, and in compliance with local laws/regulations where local laws are more restrictive than CDC guidance.
-Personnel who have had close contact with someone who has tested positive for COVID-19 must follow CDC's guidance for quarantine unless local guidance for quarantine is more restrictive.
-A close contact is defined as being within 6 feet of someone who has probable or confirmed COVID-19 for a cumulative total of 15 minutes or more over a 24-hour period.
+Any individual with a suspected or confirmed case of COVID-19 will be advised to isolate, pursuant to CDC guidelines, and in compliance with local laws/regulations where local laws are more restrictive than CDC guidance.
+Personnel who have had close contact in the past 14 days with someone who has tested positive for COVID-19 must follow CDC's guidance for quarantine, unless local guidance for quarantine is more restrictive.